MartisCommunity/docs/GettingStarted/Build-from-source-code.md

 ---
 # Build from Source code

-This guide will help you build the Marscoin software from the source code.
+This guide will help you build the Martiscoin software from the source code.

 The software is divided into two parts: